SCyberbrin/simple-todo/readme.md

 ### Todos:
 - [x] Add Editing (e) Option.
 - [ ] Store the Todos to a file.
+- [ ] Ask user if sure to delete Todo
 - [ ]